meceqs/meceqs/docs/fundamentals.md

 IPipeline pipeline = pipelineProvider.GetPipeline("Send");

-// This will invoke the pipeline for your message. await pipeline.ProcessAsync(filterContext);
+// This will invoke the pipeline for your message. await pipeline.ProcessAsync(messageContext);
 ```

 It's important to understand that invoking a pipeline is a simple in-process method call that
 uses `Task` and `async/await` to minimize blocking.
 Invoking a pipeline does not start a thread and also doesn't use a queuing system.
 A pipeline is just
-a list of filter objects that are invoked sequentially.
+a list of middleware components that are invoked sequentially.

-Filters are described shortly, but first you need to see the easy way for invoking a pipeline!
+Middleware components are described shortly, but first you need to see the easy way for invoking a pipeline!

 ## Invoking a pipeline - the short and easy way